Charles Evered

-He has written screenplays and teleplays for studios such as Universal Pictures, NBC, Steven Spielberg's DreamWorks Pictures and Paramount Pictures.
+He has written screenplays and teleplays for studios and companies such as Arthur Hiller's Golden Quill, Universal Pictures, NBC, Steven Spielberg's DreamWorks Pictures and Paramount Pictures.
 His produced film and television credits include an episode of Monk entitled “Mr. Monk and the Leper” for USA Network, starring Tony Shalhoub.
 Evered wrote and directed the feature film Adopt a Sailor, starring Peter Coyote and Bebe Neuwirth.
 Adopt a Sailor was an official selection at more than twenty national and international film festivals, premiering on Showtime.
-In addition, he wrote and directed the short film Visiting, which premiered at the Palm Springs International Film Festival.
+In addition, his play "Running Funny" was adapted for the screen, and he wrote and directed the short film Visiting, which premiered at the Palm Springs International Film Festival.
 His second feature film as a director, A Thousand Cuts, starred Michael O'Keefe and was nominated for a Saturn Award by the Academy of Science Fiction, Fantasy and Horror Films.
 It was distributed by Kino Lorber.
 Evered's most recent film, Out, starred Gloria LeRoy and had its world premiere at the Newport Beach Film Festival.
 His play, Knock, Knock, premiered in London at Theatre503 in 2014.
 His newest play, An Actor's Carol, which he directed, premiered in December 2015 starring Tony winner Hal Linden and was nominated for eight Desert League Awards, winning the Bill Groves Award for “Outstanding Original Writing.”
+He is a lifetime member of the Writers Guild of America and has taught or guest lectured at Yale University, Carnegie Mellon University, Whitman College, Emerson College and the University of California where he was conferred Emeritus status.
+His plays have been added to the permanent Public History Collection at the Massachusetts Historical Society and his work has been profiled in the New York Times, BBC World and on NPR, among other outlets.
+In the summer of 2024 he was named Artist in Residence at the George Washington Birthplace National Monument in Colonial Beach, Virginia.
+In November, 2024, a collection titled "Charles Evered, Fourteen Short Plays and Monologues," covering forty years of his writing, (1984-2024), will be published by Sahara Flight.

-Evered is founder of the "Evered House," a non profit artist residency for military veterans, first responders and those who serve in conflict zones.
-The residency house was located for four years in Flamingo Heights, California and moved to Port Haywood, Virginia in 2021.
-The program is dedicated to his father, a veteran of World War II.
+Evered is founder of the "Evered House," a nonprofit that supports artists who are military veterans.
+The Evered House is dedicated to his father, Charles J. Evered, a veteran of World War II.
+Mr. Evered is currently on a 50 state tour with his play "Adopt a Sailor" in support of the program.
 Evered himself served in the United States Navy Reserve, reaching the rank of Lieutenant.
-His work has been profiled in The New York Times, BBC World and on NPR, among other outlets.
-In 2010 he formed a production company called Ordinance 14.
+He is a member of the Yale Veterans Association and a Founding Associate Member of the American Revolution Institute of the Society of the Cincinnati.
+He lives in Los Angeles, California and Virginia.